ppy/osu-wiki/news/2025/2025-03-30-4-digit-world-cup-2025-registrations-now-open.md

 All countries with at least 5 eligible registrants will have one player designated as the captain by the organisers.
 The captain is then responsible for selecting and submitting a roster of 5–8 players to represent their country in the tournament.
 Countries with more than 8 candidates are encouraged to host tryouts for their team to aid in selecting the best players.

 Joining the official [Discord server](https://discord.com/invite/uQarcRtB3u) of 4WC is mandatory for all players selected on a team, but we still encourage everyone, even spectators, to join in order to keep up with all important announcements and tournament livestream notifications.
-Be sure to also check out the [forum thread](pending link) or the [wiki article](/wiki/Tournaments/4WC/2025) for more information and rules.
+Be sure to also check out the forum thread (pending link) or the [wiki article](/wiki/Tournaments/4WC/2025) for more information and rules.
 Come along for the ride!

 —shdewz